-Wyoming big sagebrush and desert needlegrass dominate the site.
-Indian ricegrass, purple sage and Nevada ephedra are also common.
+Wyoming/mountain big sage brush and Thurber's needlegrass dominate the site.
+Indian ricegrass, Sandberg bluegrass, Nevada ephedra and Utah serviceberry are important associated species.
 Forbs are present but not abundant.
 This site is tolerant of dry conditions, but prolonged drought will result in an overall decline, with possible mortality, in the plant community.
 Community Phase Pathway 1.1a: Fire would decrease or eliminate the overstory of sagebrush and allow the perennial bunchgrasses to dominate the site.
-Under natural conditions fires are typically small and patchy due to low fuel loads.
-A fire following an unusually wet spring or a change in management may be more severe and reduce sagebrush cover to trace amounts.
-A severe infestation of Aroga moth could also reduce large areas of sagebrush canopy cover, giving a competitive advantage to the perennial grasses and forbs.

-Community Phase Pathway 1.1b: Time and lack of disturbance such as fire allows for sagebrush to increase and become decadent.
+Fires would typically be small and patchy due to low fine fuel loads.
+Community Phase Pathway 1.1b: Natural regeneration over time and lack of disturbance such as fire allows for sagebrush to increase and become decadent.
 Long-term drought, herbivory, or combinations of these would cause a decline in perennial bunchgrasses and fine fuels and lead to a reduced fire frequency allowing big sagebrush to dominate the site.

 Community Phase 1.2: This community phase is characteristic of a post-disturbance, early seral community phase.
-Indian ricegrass and other perennial grasses dominate.
-Depending on fire severity or intensity of Aroga moth infestation, patches of intact sagebrush may remain.
+Thurber's needlegrass and other perennial grasses dominate.
+Depending on fire severity patches of intact sagebrush may remain.
 Community Phase Pathway 1.2a: Absence of disturbance over time coupled with natural regeneration allows sagebrush to increase.
 Patches of mature sagebrush required for a seed source are important for recovery to community phase 1.1.

-Wyoming big sagebrush increases in the absence of disturbance.
-Decadent sagebrush dominates the overstory and the deeprooted perennial bunchgrasses in the understory are reduced either from competition with shrubs and/or from herbivory.

-Community Phase 1.3a: Fire would decrease or eliminate the overstory of sagebrush and allow the perennial bunchgrasses to dominate the site.
+Big sagebrush increases in the absence of disturbance.
+Decadent sagebrush dominates the overstory and the deep-rooted perennial bunchgrasses in the understory are reduced either from competition with shrubs and/or from herbivory.
+Community Phase 1.3a: Fire decreases or eliminates overstory of sagebrush and allow the perennial bunchgrasses to dominate.
 Fires would typically be low severity resulting in a mosaic pattern due to low fine fuel loads.
 A fire following an unusually wet spring or a change in management favoring an increase in fine fuels, may be more severe and reduce sagebrush cover to trace amounts.
 A severe infestation of Aroga moth could also cause a large decrease in sagebrush within the community, giving a competitive advantage to the perennial grasses and forbs.

-Community Phase Pathway 1.3b: A low severity patchy fire, Aroga moth or combination would reduce the sage brush overstory and create a sage brush/grass mosaic with sage brush and perennial bunchgrasses co-dominant.
+Community Phase Pathway 1.3b: A low severity/patchy fire reduces the sagebrush overstory and create a sagebrush/grass mosaic with sagebrush and perennial bunchgrasses co-dominant.